 Name Age Position

-Charles Chao 54 Chairman of the Board of Directors
+Charles Chao 55 Chairman of the Board of Directors

-Hong Du 48 Director
+Hong Du 49 Director

-Daniel Yong Zhang 48 Director
+Daniel Yong Zhang 49 Director

-Pehong Chen 62 Independent Director
+P Christopher Lu 62 Independent Director

-Frank Kui Tang 51 Independent Director
+Pehong Chen 63 Independent Director

-Gaofei Wang 41 Chief Executive Officer
+Gaofei Wang 42 Director and Chief Executive Officer

+Fei Cao 46 Chief Financial Officer

+Wei Wang 47 Chief Operating Officer

-Zenghui Cao 42 Senior Vice President, Operation
+Zenghui Cao 43 Senior Vice President, Operation

-Fei Cao 45 Vice President, Finance

 Charles Chao has served as our Chairman of the board of directors since our inception.
 He has served as the Chairman of the board of directors of our parent, SINA, since August 2012, and has been SINA's Chief Executive Officer since May 2006.
 He served as SINA's President from September 2005 to February 2013, Chief Financial Officer from February 2001 to May 2006, Co-Chief Operating Officer from July 2004 to September 2005.
 He also served as SINA's Executive Vice President from April 2002 to June 2003 and Vice President, Finance from September 1999 to January 2001.
 Prior to joining SINA, Mr. Chao served as an audit manager at PricewaterhouseCoopers, LLP.
 Prior to that, Mr. Chao was a news correspondent at Shanghai Media Group.
-Mr. Chao is currently a director of Leju Holdings Ltd., an NYSE-listed company providing online-to-offline (O2O) real estate services in China, and a director of NetDragon Websoft Inc., an HKSE-listed company providing technology for online gaming.
+Mr. Chao is currently a director of Leju Holdings Ltd., an NYSE-listed company providing online-to-offline (O2O) real estate services in China, a director of NetDragon Websoft Inc., an HKSE-listed company providing technology for online gaming, and a director of TuSimple Holdings Inc., a Nasdaq-listed autonomous technology company.
 Mr. Chao holds a B.A. in Journalism from Fudan University in Shanghai, China, an M.A. in Journalism from the University of Oklahoma and a Master of Professional Accounting degree from the University of Texas at Austin.